ACADEMIC YEAR means the twelve-month period commencing on July 1 each year.

 AGREEMENT means the Collective Agreement between the Employer and the Union contained herein.

 COLLEGE means an academic sub-unit of the University headed by a Dean.
-For the purposes of this agreement, college shall also mean the Centre for Continuing and Distance Education.
+For the purposes of this Agreement, college shall also mean the Distance Education Unit.

 DEAN means the head of a college or the person designated to act on behalf of a Dean.